Saddle up folks. I’ve assigned you a real stonker of a tutorial. By the time you’re finished you’ll have one of the best logos in the world… ever!

 Rasterize your shape before applying a gradient (the more colourful the better — you want to stand out from the crowd, remember).

-Type your name over the shape using the horizontal type tool (extra credit for those who use either Brush Script, Papyrus, or Stencil — I chose Stencil because I used to love watching the A-Team).
+Type your name over the shape using the horizontal type tool (extra credit for using the Brush Script, Papyrus, or Stencil fonts — I chose Stencil because I love the A-Team).

-Flatten the image so you can make use of the filters available (release the creativity — use at least three filters).
+Flatten the image so you can make use of available filters (release the creativity — use at least three).

 Save your file as a JPEG for maximum usage online and in print.